sailesh10439/M1_LibraryBookCirculation/1_Requirements/README.md

 <h1> SWOT Analysis: </h1>
 <h1> Strengths: </h1>
 1.It saves lot of time for the users.
-2.It can save the papers (like instead of writting in paper, we can upload the information in computers.
+2.It can save the papers (like instead of writting in paper, we can upload the information in computers).

 <h1> Weaknesses: </h1>
 1.It is easy to understand the process.
 2.May be miss used.